 I love the Pax system.
 It was so easy to use.
 There are a ton of different ways to configure it to fit your needs.
 I love all of the different interior organizers, and if I want to change something, I just need to take a trip to IKEA.

 It was easy to make the Pax look built in.
-Caulking where the Pax touches the wall helps, but the biggest impact is running the baseboards straight from the wall to the Pax.
+Caulking where the Pax touches the wall helps, but the biggest impact is wrapping the baseboards around the whole room.

 Someday, I might put a more built-in, separated hamper solution, but for now, this hamper from HomeGoods is working really well for us.